 Signs of chicken allergies in dogs are similar to other dog skin allergies.
 Spotting the symptoms of chicken allergies early can prevent detrimental effects on your dog’s health.
 Main symptoms that occur include:

-Just like other food allergies, chicken allergy in dogs tend to develop because of biological and environmental factors.
+Just like other food allergies, chicken allergy in dogs tends to develop because of biological and environmental factors.

-To get to the reason behind allergies, we first need to understand what happens when your dog eats.
+Why are dogs allergic to chicken?
+We first need to understand what happens when your dog eats.
 Your dog’s digestive system will break down food into amino acids.
 The amino acids are then absorbed by enterocytes, which are a type of white blood cells.

 Dogs who have chicken allergies are unable to completely break down the chicken proteins.
 As such, the immune system looks at it as an unwelcome and potentially ‘dangerous’ substance.
 Your dog’s immune system will then respond by sending enterocytes to eliminate the chicken proteins.